Balaji01-4D/pgspecial/README.md

 - Execute `psql`-style backslash commands directly from Go code
 - Get structured metadata about databases: tables, types, functions, schemas, roles — not just raw SQL results
 - Works with `pgx/v5` and `pgxpool` (or any adapter implementing the included DB interface)
-- Detailed introspection: types, indexes, tablespaces, privileges, and more
-- **New**: Rich return types for complex commands like `\d` (Describe Table)

 ## Installation